szabgab/silicon-wadi/README.md

 ```

 Where "technologies" should be a list of technologies used in the company.
 E.g. JavaScript, Python, Java, Docker, MySQL, AngularJS.

-(TODO: add a definitive list of technologies and check the submissions agains that list)
+The list of technologies can be found in the [technologie.json](data/technologies.json) file.
+It serves us a way to check we don't
+make typos and we don't have different spellings of the same thing.
+Update that file too if you'd like to list another technology.

 "area" is one of the following areas.
 (TODO: unify the words used in the field.
 Create a JSON file of all the areas with descriptions where there might be ambiguity.
 Script to verify we use only the arease defined in that file.)